-The transmission wiring outside the unit should be wrapped and routed together with the field piping.
-See "21 Finishing the outdoor unit installation" [ $\triangleright$ 112].
+The interconnection wiring outside the unit should be wrapped and routed together with the field piping.

-Transmission wiring specification and limits (a) Vinyl cords with 0.75 to 1.25 mm sheath or cables (2-core wires) Maximum number of branches for unit-to-unit cabling 9

-Transmission wiring specification and limits (a) Maximum wiring length 300 m (distance between outdoor and furthest indoor unit) Total wiring length 600 m (sum of distances between outdoor and all indoor units)
+Interconnection wiring specification and limits ^(a) See "20.1.6 Specifications of standard wiring components" [> 111] for wiring requirements Maximum number of branches for unit-to-unit cabling 9 Maximum wiring length 300 m (distance between outdoor and furthest indoor unit) Total wiring length 600 m (sum of distances between outdoor and all indoor units)

-$^{(a)}\,$ If the total transmission wiring exceeds these limits, communication errors might occur.
+^(a) If the total interconnection wiring exceeds these limits, communication errors might occur.

-No secondary branchings are allowed after any transmission wire branching.
+No secondary branching is allowed after any interconnection wire branching.